Florida black bear: Reproduction

-Female bears in Florida become sexually mature at three to four years of age.
+Females become sexually mature at three to four years of age.
 Breeding occurs from mid-June to mid-August, and coital stimulation is required in order to induce ovulation.
 Black bears experience delayed implantation, where fertilized eggs temporarily cease development after a few divisions, float free in the uterus and do not implant until late November or December.
 This adaptation allows bears to synchronize reproduction with annual food cycles.
-Lowered nutritional levels caused by poor acorn or berry production can result in delayed first breeding, decreased litter sizes, and increased incidence of barren females.
+Lowered nutritional levels caused by poor acorn or berry production can result in delayed first breeding, decreased litter sizes, and increased incidence of non-reproductive females.
 Reproductive females enter winter dens in mid- to late December and emerge in early to mid-April after a mean denning period of 100 to 113 days.

 Actual gestation is 60 days, and cubs are born in late January to mid-February.
-Most studies in Florida have documented an average litter size of approximately two cubs, although greater productivity in Ocala National Forest (NF) in older females and females with previous litters has been noted.
+Most studies in Florida have documented an average litter size of approximately two cubs, although greater productivity in Ocala National Forest in older females and females with previous litters has been noted.
 At birth, cubs weigh approximately 12 ounces and are partially furred but blind and toothless.
 Neonatal growth is rapid and cubs weigh six to eight pounds by the time they leave the den at about ten weeks of age.
 Cubs stay with their mother and may den with her the following year.
 Family dissolution usually occurs between May and July when cubs are 15 to 17 months old.
 Females generally form a home range overlapping their natal range, while young males disperse to new areas.

 Habitat

-Florida black bears live mainly in forested habitats, and are common in sand-pine scrub, oak scrub, upland hardwood forests and forested wetlands.
-Black bears in South Florida are the only American black bear subspecies to live in a subtropical region.
-To a lesser extent, it also inhabits dry prairie and tropical hammock.
+Florida black bears live mainly in forested habitats and are common in sand-pine scrub, oak scrub, upland hardwood forests and forested wetlands.
+They are the only subspecies to live in a tropical region, in South Florida.
+To a lesser extent, they also inhabit dry prairie and tropical hammock.